 The Nominations Committee is responsible for the recruitment and appointment of Directors but ensures that the whole Board is involved in the process.
+With effect from 17 March 2025, the Board combined the roles of the Remuneration and the Nominations Committees.

 Directors are encouraged to keep their skills up to date by attending appropriate training courses.
-Directors are either currently, or have previously been, members of other Boards.
+Directors are either currently, or have previously been, members of other boards.